 Lithium helps your mood by inhibiting the GSK3B gene function (Side note: It also helps increase your BDNF levels!)

 The GSK3B gene function is one that you don’t want to increase, because high levels of activity are associated with mood-related conditions like depression and anxiety.

 My genotype for SNP rs334558 carries the ‘A’ risk allele, which results in a 1.4x increase in GSK3B expression!
 That’s why it’s important to find ways to inhibit function if you have these variants.

 Remember, my top 3 health hacks to optimize my mood work so great for me because they are all based on my genes and the genetic variants I carry.

 But this doesn’t just stop at mood.
 I use my genetic data to optimize my sleep, cognitive function, inflammation, or any other symptom that I may be experiencing.

 In order to see if these hacks work for you, it’s best that you first look at your genes and find out what variants are responsible for your mood problems, and then implement any changes tailored to your specific genes!

 You can do all this with a SelfDecode subscription!
-All you have to do is upload your dna file, and SelfDecode will provide you with comprehensive reports that allow you to easily understand how your genes affect your mood, your cognitive function, sleep, and more!
+All you have to do is upload your dna file, and SelfDecode will provide you with comprehensive reports that allow you to easily understand how your genes affect your mood, anxiety, trauma response, cognitive function, sleep, and more!